pytest-dev/pytest-django/docs/faq.rst

 FAQ
 ===

+.. _faq-import-error:

 I see an error saying "could not import myproject.settings"
 -----------------------------------------------------------

-py.test does not automatically add your project to the Python path, that is usually done when running tests via `manage.py test`.
+pytest-django does not automatically add your project to the Python path, that is usually done when running tests via `manage.py test`.

 The easiest way to get your project code available on the Python path is to